Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

 \subsection{Microstate Switching and Dynamics}

 The system exhibits a three-stage magnetic reversal process, shown by magneto-optical Kerr effect (MOKE) measurement in figure \ref{Fig2}a).
-Beginning from a negatively saturated parallel macrospin state at -50 mT and sweeping field in the positive $\hat{x}$ direction, the system switches into an antiparallel macrospin state from 5-10 mT with hard-layer magnetised negative, soft-layer magnetised positive.
-The system then switches from 26-30 mT into a 3D specific state without a 2D nanoisland analogue, a parallel macrospin state with both layers positively magnetised - but with a substantially edge-curved state where the magnetisation at the end of the nanoisland ends becomes locked in a highly-curved exaggerated $S-$ or $C$-state\cite{goll2003critical,sloetjes2022texture} due to the influence of strong dipolar field emanating from the other 3D magnetic layer.
-This state is resolved by ferromagnetic resonance (FMR), discussed further below.
-At 43 mT the edge-curvature straightens out into a saturated positively magnetised parallel macrospin state.
+Beginning from a negatively saturated parallel macrospin state (M$_{P-}$) at -50 mT and sweeping field in the positive $\hat{x}$ direction, the system switches into an antiparallel macrospin state (M$_{AP}$) from 5-10 mT with hard-layer magnetised negative, soft-layer magnetised positive.
+The system then switches from 26-30 mT into a 3D specific state without a 2D nanoisland analogue, a parallel macrospin state with both layers positively magnetised but with a substantially edge-curved state where the magnetisation at the end of the nanoisland ends becomes locked in a highly-curved exaggerated $S-$ or $C$-state\cite{goll2003critical,sloetjes2022texture} due to the influence of strong dipolar field emanating from the other 3D magnetic layer (M$_{P+}^{*}$.
+The edge magnetisation in the top and bottom layers are non-collinear and is only achieved when the previous state consists of antiparallel macrospins.
+This state is resolved by the lower relative MOKE signal (0.78) and has a unique ferromagnetic resonance (FMR) from the edge-curvature, discussed further below and shown in supplementary fig. 3.
+At 43 mT the edge-curvature straightens out into a saturated positively magnetised parallel macrospin state (M$_{P+}$) and the edge magnetations are now collinear.
 The presence of vortices is not seen in the hysteresis loop, as they are gradually nucleated over multiple field-loops\cite{gartside2022reconfigurable}.

+Figure \ref{Fig2}b) shows an FMR field vs. frequency plot where $\mathbf{H}_{ext}$ is continuously applied while recording FMR spectra.
+This leads to changes in magnon mode dynamics both from microstate shifts and from increasing applied field $\mathbf{H}_{ext}$ amplitude.
+The relative magnetisation direction of the magnetic states and textures hosting the various magnon modes may be discerned from the mode-frequency gradient with field.
+Positive mode gradient corresponds to modes aligned with the applied field, and vice-versa for negative gradient.
+This can be seen in the negative-gradient 2 and 5 GHz edge-curvature modes between 22-43 mT.
+Here, the central region of the magnetic texture behaves as a macrospin aligned with the applied field (11-12 GHz, 8-9 GHz and 6-7 GHz modes) and the curved edge-regions (2 and 5 GHz) behave as magnon edge-modes\cite{iacocca2016reconfigurable,iacocca2020tailoring,gliga2020dynamics,sloetjes2022texture,iacocca2017topologically} anti-aligned with the applied field.